Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: The Dataset from Compressor Development

-The project is based on dimensionless characteristic numbers from various numerically executed compressor designs, which were collected in an industrial context.
-More than two hundred designs were available.
-Here, each row corresponds to a unique design, and each column to an individual variable.
-We consider independent input variables or features (equivalent to geometric parameters such as dimensions and angles) and several target variables or outputs (mainly resulting performance parameters).
-All data, i.e., input and target variables, are normalized to a range of {[}0,1{]}.

-The independent (feature) variables are stored in the CSV file \texttt{data/csv/df\_x\_normalized.csv}.
-The dependent (target) variables are stored in the CSV file \texttt{data/csv/df\_z\_normalized.csv}.
 For the nine target variables, the desirabilities for the optimal values shown in Table~\ref{tbl-desirability} are used.
+More than two hundred designs were available, exactly $n=213$ as tabulated data.
+Here, each row corresponds to a unique design, and each of the $k=27$ columns to an individual variable.
+We consider these 27 independent input variables or features (equivalent to geometric parameters such as dimensions and angles) and nine target variables ($p=9$) or outputs (mainly resulting performance parameters).
+All data, i.e., input and target variables, are normalized to a range of $[0,1]$.

 Two target variables are selected for the multi-objective optimization problem discussed in this article: the 8th and the first column (index 7 and 0, i.e., column \texttt{z8} and \texttt{z1}) of the target data frame \texttt{y}.
 Therefore, we will use \texttt{x1}, \texttt{x2}, \ldots, \texttt{x27} as feature names and \texttt{z8}, and \texttt{z1} as target names.
 These desirabilities are derived from practical application and reflect the requirements for the target variables.
-Since the data are provided in the acompanied dataset, the reader can perform similar case studies with different target variables and desirabilities.
+Since the data are provided in the accompanied dataset, the reader can perform similar case studies with different target variables and desirabilities.

 The visualization of the Pareto front of the original data is performed using the function \texttt{plot\_mo} from the software package \texttt{spotoptim}.
 This function creates a 2D visualization of the Pareto fronts for the target variable pairs.
 When viewing the Pareto front (Figure~\ref{fig-paretofront-orig-ap3-x}), points \texttt{4} and \texttt{13} stand out due to high \texttt{z8} values and could be classified as outliers.
 Since these are real-world data, stemming from existing designs, it is not clear whether these points are truly outliers or not.
 Thus, we did not remove these points.
 But further investigation of this data may be useful.